Chapter 4. Running APIcast on Red Hat OpenShift

 oc create secret generic apicast-configuration-url-secret --from-literal=password=https://<access_token>@<admin_portal_domain> --type=kubernetes.io/basic-auth

-<access_token>is an Access Token for the 3scale account, and
+<access_token>is an Access Token (not a Service Token) for the 3scale Account Management API, and

 <domain>-admin.3scale.netis the URL of your 3scale Admin Portal.

 Create an application for your APIcast gateway from the template, and start the deployment: